Tara Fox Counsellor/Psychotherapist/Adoptions Counsellor/Young People

 I am a BACP Registered Counsellor, Registered Member (MBACP) and an Approved Adoptions Counsellor.

-I have over 17 years experience working as a relationship counsellor and considerable experience of supporting younger clients in Further Education working as a College Counsellor.
+I have 20 years experience working as a relationship counsellor and considerable experience of supporting younger clients in Further Education working as a College Counsellor.
 I am also trained to work with adolescents (age 10+).

 I am an Approved Adoptions Counsellor so am qualified to work with clients whose life has been affected by adoption for example birth parents, adopters, those who are adopted and their relatives.

-I have written many counselling courses for Leeds Metropolitan University and work as an Associate Lecturer there on the Professional Diploma in Counselling where I facilitate personal awareness groups.
+I have written many counselling courses for a local University and work as a Lecturer teaching on the Professional Diploma in Counselling where I facilitate personal awareness groups.
 I also train students in developing counselling skills for their work.
-I was involved in setting up a cancer support group in Keighley and am now a member of a Community Partnership Team in Bradford helping families with children aged 0-3 in BD3 area.
+I was involved in setting up a cancer support group in Keighley which runs successfully on Thursdays led by Rachel Moorhouse, a shining star in the community.

 Areas of counselling I deal with